-Academic orientation and advising is the backbone of any University's education operations system.
+Academic orientation and advising are the backbone of any University's education operations system.

-The University holds orientation sessions at the beginning of each Academic Year, and all year one students admitted into University programs are requested to attend.
-Students should refer to the Academic Calendar to find out about the exact dates of the orientation sessions.
+The University holds orientation sessions at the beginning of each Academic Year, and all firstyear students admitted into University programs are requested to attend.
+Students should refer to the Academic Calendar to learn the exact dates of the orientation sessions.
 The students will have a chance to meet with the faculty, program coordinators, and University administrators.
-During these sessions, students will have a chance, to:
+During these sessions, students will have a chance, for instance, to:

-- Familiarize themselves with the credit system, - Understand and get familiar with the degree requirements, - Interpret test and placement scores, - Clarify major and/or career options, - Select appropriate courses to optimize their academic performances, - Understand academic warnings and progression policies, - Understand the academic records of graduating students, - Familiarize themselves with University services; library, information technology policies, laboratories, student services, student councils, etc.
+- Familiarize themselves with the credit system, - Understand and get familiar with the degree requirements, - Interpret test and placement scores, - Clarify major andor career options, - Select appropriate courses to optimize their academic performances, - Understand academic warnings and progression policies, - Understand the academic records of graduating students, - Familiarize themselves with University services; library, information technology policies, laboratories, student services, student council, etc.

 For those students who are in probationary academic standing, a meeting with an assigned Academic Advisor will be scheduled to plan an appropriate study plan and understand progression towards graduation pertaining to their specific case.
-Students with probationary status cannot register without the signature of his or her Academic Advisor.
+Students with probationary status cannot register without the signature of their Academic Advisor.